 Inclusive Culture and Diversity

 Geoscience Australia values the diversity of our employees and is dedicated to providing a positive and supportive workplace.
 We pride ourselves on valuing all of our people and are committed to promoting and empowering an inclusive, respectful and equitable workplace.
+We are also a proud member of the Science in Australia Gender Equity (SAGE) Ltd Program and attained Athena Swan Bronze Accreditation in February 2020.

 Our Strategy 2028 highlights that we cannot deliver high quality science without an internal commitment to be the best organisation we can be by fostering a positive organisational culture.
 A key part of our strategy involves developing our diverse and inclusive workplace and drawing from the full pool of human talent.